TheN008/pick_date_4_students/README.md

 # Thanks
-  The <a href="https://math.stackexchange.com/questions/2819171/how-to-find-extent-of-function-inputs-where-all-of-its-outputs-are-positive/2820392#2820392"> people</a> in the comment really helped me out in the trig stuff.
+  <a href="https://math.stackexchange.com/questions/2819171/how-to-find-extent-of-function-inputs-where-all-of-its-outputs-are-positive/2820392#2820392"> People</a> on the comment really helped me out in the trig stuff.

 # Credits
   Mary Jane Sterling (Book author)